CodeMouse92/Timecard/README.md

-Timecard 1.0 was the first application ever released by developer and author Jason C. McDonald, built in Visual Basic .NET 2010, and released through the newly founded MousePaw Games.
+Timecard 1.0 was the first application ever released by developer and author Jason C. McDonald, built in Visual Basic .NET 2010, and released through the then newly founded MousePaw Games.

 This is a resurrection of that project.
 It offers the same core functionality as the original, but in an improved interface.
 Unlike its predecessor,